kanifnath-0226/Python/README.md

-# Python for Data Science
+# Python For Data Science